On the fast convergence of random perturbations of the gradient flow: Introduction

 \

 The rest of this paper is organized as follows.
 In Section 2 we quantify the decay of function value as well as the exit time in the neighborhood of one specific strong saddle point.
 We turn to analyze the general scenario in Section 3 where there are finitely many saddles that the process encounters along its trajectory.
 We provide the precise statement of theorem in the final part of this paper.
-Some technical proofs that validate the conclusions of Section 2 are left in the Appendix.

-\section{Analysis of the function decay and exit time in a neighborhood of one specific ``strong saddle".}
+\section{Analysis of the function decay and exit time in a neighborhood of one specific ``strong saddle"}

-In this section we analyze the decay in function value of $F$ and the exit time asymptotic in a neighborhood of one specific ``strong saddle" point $x_s\in \R^n$.
-These problems have been discussed thoroughly in the literature on random perturbations of dynamical systems (see for example \cite{[Kifer1981]}, \cite{[Bakhtin2008SPA]}, \cite{[BakhtinHeteroclinic]}, \cite{[MonterBakhtinNormalForm]}, among others), yet we will still compensate some additional technical proofs that are left in these literature (the technical part of the proof of Theorem \ref{Thm:Kifer1981Strengthened} will be put in the Appendix).
+In this section we analyze the decay in function value of $F$ and the exit time asymptotic in a neighborhood of one specific ``strong saddle" point $x_s\in \mathbb{R}^n$.
+These problems have been discussed thoroughly in the literature on random perturbations of dynamical systems (see for example \cite{[Kifer1981]}, \cite{[Bakhtin2008SPA]}, \cite{[BakhtinHeteroclinic]}, \cite{[MonterBakhtinNormalForm]}, among others), however, these results do not directly carry to our setting, as we may have a chain of saddle points that may occur on the landscape of the function $F$.
+It is worth mentioning here that the setting closest to our work is \cite{[BakhtinHeteroclinic]}, where the author is also working with a chain of saddle points.
+The difference is that there these saddle points are connected by a hetero-clinic network, while in our setting, the saddles can be connected by gradient dynamics of \eqref{Eq:GradientFlow}.

-In \cite{[Kifer1981]}, the author discussed the behavior of the trajectory of \eqref{Eq:SGDPerturbation} in a neighborhood of one specific strong saddle point $x_s$.
-Without loss of generality we can assume that the saddle point $x_s=0$ is the origin inside $U \subset \R^n$: a bounded connected open set with smooth boundary.
-Let $G\subset U$ be a domain with smooth boundary, so that $0$ is the only isolated saddle inside $G$.
-The work \cite{[Kifer1981]} provides both the ``exit time" and the ``exit trajectory" analyses.
-Roughly speaking, for the perturbed system \eqref{Eq:SGDPerturbation}, as $\ve$ is small, starting from an initial condition that is being attracted to $0$ by the deterministic flow \eqref{Eq:GradientFlow} the first exit trajectory should happen along the unstable direction with most negative eigenvalue of the Hessian $\grad^2 F$, that is the direction pointed by the strict saddle property in Definition \ref{Def:StrictSaddleProperty}.
-Some refinements of \cite{[Kifer1981]} can also be found in \cite{[Bakhtin2008SPA]}, \cite{[BakhtinHeteroclinic]}, \cite{[MonterBakhtinNormalForm]}.
+We consider the trajectory of \eqref{Eq:SGDPerturbation} in a neighborhood of one specific strong saddle point $x_s$.
+Without loss of generality we can assume that the saddle point $x_s=0$ is the origin $O$ inside $U \subset \mathbb{R}^n$: a bounded connected open set with smooth boundary.
+Let $G\subset U$ be a domain with smooth boundary, so that $O$ is the only isolated saddle inside $G$.